What is the Employee Ownership Trust?

-If you wish to read more about the interplay between the trust and the management team who will continue to run the company, please see our article on the effective running of an employee ownership company here [BD – Hyperlink to published Article 6]
+If you wish to read more about the interplay between the trust and the management team who will continue to run the company, please see our article 'How does management continue to effectively run a company when it is owned by the employees?'

 You can also keep up to date by following Wrigleys Private Client team on Twitter here.